littlehorse-enterprises/littlehorse/docs/CLIENT_CONFIGURATIONS.md

 ### `LHC_OAUTH_ACCESS_TOKEN_URL`

-Optional Authorization Server access token URL.
+Optional Access Token URL provided by the OAuth Authorization Server.
 Used by the Worker to obtain a token using client credentials flow.
 It is mandatory if `LHC_OAUTH_CLIENT_ID` and `LHC_OAUTH_CLIENT_SECRET` are provided.

+- **Type:** url
+- **Default:** null
+- **Importance:** low

+## LHCTL

+### `LHC_OAUTH_SERVER_URL`

+Optional Authorization Server URL.
+Used by the client to obtain a token using OAuth 2 authorization code credentials flow.
+It is used by OIDC to discover the server endpoints.

+It is mandatory if `LHC_OAUTH_CLIENT_ID` is provided.

 - **Type:** url
 - **Default:** null